CommonCoreOntology/my-data-ontology/README.md

 # My Data Ontology
-> The My Data Ontology (MDO) is an extension of the [Common Core Ontologies (CCO)](https://github.com/CommonCoreOntology/CommonCoreOntologies) that provides a standardized extensible semantics for representing personal data, such as that found in a user profile or wallet.
-As an extension of CCO, MDO also inherits and re-uses [Basic Formal Ontology (BFO)](https://github.com/BFO-ontology/BFO) and [OBO Relation Ontology](https://github.com/oborel/obo-relations).
+> The My Data Ontology (MDO) is a standards-based data format for the individual, which allows uniquely formed data from vendors to be transformed into this common format and better utilized by the individual.
+MDO is an extension of the [Common Core Ontologies (CCO)](https://github.com/CommonCoreOntology/CommonCoreOntologies) that provides a standardized extensible semantics for representing personal data, such as that found in a user profile or wallet.
+As an extension of CCO, MDO also inherits and re-uses [Basic Formal Ontology (BFO)](https://github.com/BFO-ontology/BFO) and ISO international standards and [OBO Relation Ontology](https://github.com/oborel/obo-relations).
 Use of the methodology and standards derived from CCO, BFO, and RO, provides an integration layer for personal data that enables a transparent and unified semantics across domains and applications.

 ![Ontology Archetecture](./onto_arch.png)
 <br/>
 <br/>
-## Mapping Data Models to the My Data Ontology
+## How Vendors Map their Data Models to the My Data Ontology
-1. Select a defined data model for personal information
+1. Start with your unique data model and select the terms of interest to your users.
 2. Categorized all the attributes of the data model into a table.
 See the example below:

     | Data Model   | Attributes              | Example |